ematsapola2/Entertainment---Project-One/README.md

 •	Adult:

 The data type "adult" in this context appears to be a Boolean data type.
 True/false or yes/no values are typically represented by Boolean data types.
-When a person is an adult in this dataset, "Adults" will be shown with a (1 or true) in the dataset, while non-adults will have a 0 or false.
+When a person is an adult in this dataset, "Adults" will be shown with a (1 or true) in the dataset, while non-adults will have a (0 or false).
 The dataset is stored as "bit", suggesting that it is stored as binary data.

 -----------------------------------------------------------------------------------------------------------------------------------------